-Geometric Dimensioning and Tolerancing
+Geometric Dimensioning and Tolerancing (Same as ENE-52)

 Description: A course presenting the basics of the Standards of Geometric Dimensioning and Tolerancing.
 This course will help students read, interpret and use ANSI Y14.5M, the current standard for drafting.
 36 hours lecture.
 (Letter Grade, or Pass/No Pass option.)